Nguyễn Cao Kỳ: Style

 Kỳ was well known for his flamboyant, colorful conduct and dress during his younger days.
 His trademark fashion accessory before he faded from public view in the 1970s was a silk scarf, which he wore with his black flight suit.
 He often raised eyebrows when he was the military prime minister by arriving at events to meet civilians with his wife in matching black flight suits, boots, blue caps, and silk scarves.
 He rarely was seen without a cigarette.
 He was notorious for his love of gambling, women, and glamour, which made American officials wary of him.
 He was also obsessed with cock fighting, not only hosting such fights in his own house but even traveling to Viet Cong zones without an escort to find fights.
 One official called him an "unguided missile".
 When he was a young pilot, Kỳ once landed a helicopter in the road in front of a girlfriend's house in order to impress her, causing the locals to panic and earning the ire of his commander for misusing military equipment.
 On one occasion, Kỳ is said to have pulled a handgun on a journalist whose questions annoyed him.
 Many in the South Vietnamese public service, military, and some of the general public disliked his tempestuous and impetuous style and regarded him as a "cowboy". and a "hooligan".
 At his only public campaign appearance during the 1967 presidential election, the large crowd repeatedly heckled him loudly, calling him a "cowboy leader" and "hooligan" and as a result he did not make any more appearances at rallies.

-Oriana Fallaci, who interviewed him in 1968, included him in The Egoists: Sixteen Surprising Interviews, as one of the few people who surprised and impressed her the most relative to their controversial public personas.
+Oriana Fallaci, who interviewed him in 1968, included him in The Egotists: Sixteen Surprising Interviews, as one of the few people who surprised and impressed her the most relative to their controversial public personas.
 In the interview, Kỳ decried the corruption and poverty of South Vietnam, lamented about the inability of the government and the United States to solve their problems, compared the Catholics to the Communists, and openly agreed with many of the social aims of Ho Chi Minh and the Viet Cong.
 When an astounded Fallaci asked if he considered himself on the wrong side, Ky said "Well yeah.... if my destiny had been different, I could have been on [Ho Chi Minh's] side".
 American officials were outraged by the interview, but Fallaci would praise him in her book as "the only possible leader in a country painfully poor in leaders.
 Yet he is.
 And you realize it, with astonishment, when you listen to him for more than ten minutes.
 The man is not stupid.
 He has something to say, and he says it without fear."